la2050/archive/_projects/2016/fixing-the-cracks-neighborhood-sidewalk-repair-program.md

   needs","Public transit riders","Rates of volunteerism","Transit-accessible
   housing and employment (the share of housing units and percentage of jobs that are located within a half-mile of transit)"]
+project_proposal_impact:
+  - Public/open streets gatherings
+  - Government responsiveness to residents’ needs
+  - Public transit riders
+  - Rates of volunteerism
+  - >-
+    Transit-accessible housing and employment (the share of housing units and percentage of jobs that are located within a half-mile of transit)
+project_proposal_description: >-
+  Cracked and broken, unattractive and dangerous, far too many sidewalks in Los Angeles are in severe disrepair.
+LANI, in collaboration with the City of Los Angeles Urban Forestry Division, will develop and distribute a comprehensive tool-kit to assist residents in navigating the process of repairing or replacing their own sidewalks.
+LANI will conduct extensive outreach, facilitate six neighborhood workshops, and work hands-on with local residents to make streets safer for all!
+project_areas:
+  - Central LA
+  - East LA
+  - San Fernando Valley
+  - South LA
+  - City of Los Angeles
 project_proposal_best_place: >-
   The City of Los Angeles has over 11,000 linear miles of sidewalk with much of it in disrepair.
 Invasive tree roots have uplifted concrete creating cracks